2 in 5 young women will experience vaginal discomfort and painful penetration. You are not alone.

 Some common conditions that can be at the root of the problem for young women are:

-Vaginismus: Sex can be many things - fun, spontaneous, exciting, and relaxing, but for some people, sex is a source of fear and anxiety.
-Vaginismus is a psychological and physical problem that causes the muscles of the pelvic floor to become tight and spasm.
-Involuntary muscle contractions at the opening of the vagina cause burning / stinging pain in response to attempted penetration.
-The tightening of vaginal muscles can make it painful to insert a tampon, during sex, or during a gynecological exam.
+Painful penetration (Vaginismus): Sex can be many things - fun, spontaneous, exciting, and relaxing, but for some women, sex is a source of fear, anxiety and pain.
+Involuntary spasms and tightening, called Vaginismus, is a psycho-physical condition that causes the muscles of the pelvic floor to contract in anticipation of pain.
+Often accompanied by burning / stinging pain in response to attempted penetration.
+Vaginismus can make it painful to insert a tampon/menstrual cup, causes discomfort with gynecologic exams and intercourse.

 Endometriosis: Endometriosis is a chronic condition in which the tissue that lines the inside of the uterus migrates to the lower abdomen, pelvis or vagina.
 This causes inflammation during menstrual cycles with shifts in estrogen, which lead to vaginal pain.
 Hormonal therapies for endometriosis that control estrogen to prevent tissue flare-ups, can cause vaginal dryness and painful sex.